Inverse uniqueness results for Schr\"odinger operators using de Branges theory: Schr o dinger operators with strongly singular potentials

-and the well-known asymptotics of the quotient on the right-hand side (see~\cite[Lemma~9.19]{tschroe}) and the solutions $c$ and $s$ (see~\cite[Lemma~9.18]{tschroe}).
-The case when $x<\tilde{x}$ follows by reversing the roles of $x$ and $\tilde{x}$. \end{proof}

-For each $c\in(a,b)$ we denote by $L^2(a,c)$ the closed linear subspace of $L^2(a,b)$ consisting of all functions which vanish outside of $(a,c)$.
+Given some $c\in(a,b)$, we denote with $L^2(a,c)$ the closed linear subspace of $L^2(a,b)$ consisting of all functions which vanish outside of $(a,c)$ almost everywhere.
 Now as in the case of regular left endpoints, one may define the transform of a function $f\in L^2(a,c)$ as